absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 ## Decorators

 Decorators are a very effective way to enhance the available features within a class instance.
-In Node IoC, the decorators are simply closures in which we transform the value to either a new one, or in the same one with enhanced or transformed behavior.
+In Node IoC, the decorators are simply closures in which we transform the value to either a new one or in the same one with enhanced or transformed behavior.
 It acts the same way as a reducer, so you must return a value at the end of the decorator.

 ```javascript